hellroy/layneharris_resume/README.md

 # Layne Harris

 **Profile**
-*Executive-level creative technology leader with over 17+ years of interactive media experience as a developer, manager, thought-leader, designer, and inventor.
+*Executive-level creative technology leader with over 20+ years of interactive media experience as a developer, manager, thought-leader, designer, and inventor.
 Previous clients included: HBO, Starbucks, Nestle, Oreo, Canon, Oscar Mayer, Subway, ABInBev, Hanes, Kraft, NatGeo, A&E and NBC Universal.*

 **Experience**

+**VIA AGENCY**
+HEAD OF CREATIVE TECHNOLOGY AND INNOVATION
+SEPT 2021–PRESENT
+PORTLAND, ME

+**Responsibilities**
+-   Provides guidance and thought leadership for matters relating to emerging technology, including the development of creative digital programs, new business pitches, social media programs, media, OOH, client education, agency education and external communications such as press and blog posts.
+-   Provides dedicated operational and technical leadership on several flagship brands, including managing the execution of digital programs.
+-   Agency contact for all emerging technology partners, including meeting with and evaluating startups for potential business opportunities.

 **BIG SPACESHIP**
 SENIOR VICE PRESIDENT, HEAD OF CREATIVE TECHNOLOGY AND INNOVATION MARCH 2019–APRIL 2020
 NEW YORK, NY

-**Responsibilities**
--   Provided guidance and thought leadership for matters relating to emerging technology, including the development of creative digital programs, new business pitches, social media programs, media, OOH, client education, agency education and external communications such as press and blog posts.
--   Lead a small team of creative technologists from varied disciplines such as social management and digital strategy.
--   Provides dedicated operational and technical leadership on several flagship brands, including managing the execution of digital programs.
--   Agency contact for all emerging technology partners, including meeting with and evaluating startups for potential business opportunities.

 **Featured Work**
 -   Starbucks AR filter for Instagram - their highest performing social content of the Summer of 2019